 Two basic building blocks are available: spouts and bolts.
 A spout is a source of one or more streams.
 For example, a spout can connect to a message queue, read messages from the queue and emit them as a stream.
 A bolt is a processing node.
 A bolt consumes one or more streams, and may emit new streams as output.
 Bolts can perform various types of processing: filtering, aggregation, joining multiple streams, writing to databases, executing arbitrary code, etc.

 Spouts and bolts are connected into networks called topologies.
 Each edge of the network represents a stream between a spout and a bolt or between two bolts.
-An example of storm topology is presented in .
+An example of storm topology is presented in Figure 5.1.
 One can build an arbitrarily complex multi-stage stream computation using this model.
 A topology is a deployable unit for storm cluster.
 Multiple topologies can run on a single cluster.

 Storm ecosystem provides integration with a wide variety of the messaging systems and databases, among them are such messaging technologies as Kestrel, RabbitMQ, Kafka, JMS, and such databases as MongoDB, Cassandra, and a variety of RDBMS’s.